 Create Cluster Disk in a Live Optics Project

 The Live Optics software is able to identify and differentiate locally attached disks and disk clusters within individual devices using unique LUN naming IDs and disk serial numbers assigned to disks and any applicable clusters.
-In rare instances, DPACK will not be provided the information needed to correctly indentify local versus clustered disks and will list all of the disks as local disks.
+In rare instances, Live Optics will not be provided the information needed to correctly identify local versus clustered disks and will list all of the disks as local disks.
 This can cause an incorrect capacity reading within the Live Optics project.
 This issue does not affect the disk performance statistics (IOPS, latency, throughput, etc).

 The Live Optics portal has added features that will allow for the management of disk clusters within a Live Optics project.
 These features should make it easier to repair any incorrect disk associates with a project.